BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

 You can use Ledger Hardware Wallet, however the added security on WALLET1 isn't as necessary.

 > WALLET2 Suggestions:
-Preferred to use Ledger / Hardware Wallet in combo with Metamask because 50k and rewards will be handled here.
+Preferred to use Ledger / Hardware Wallet (if possible) in combo with Metamask because 50k and rewards will be handled here.
 Assure to use an address you do not have history on eth chain with - otherwise others will be able to see your unrelated investment history.

 Because most wallet apps do not have Tomo mainnet as a selectable network yet, you will need to manually add the new mainnet if you have not already.